ZoopEcoEvo/champlain_seasonality/Output/Reports/report.md

 Previous sections have generally lumped juvenile, female, and male individuals together.
 There may be important stage- or sex-specific differences in CTmax though.
-For several species, we have measurements for individuals in different stages or of different sexes.
+For all species but Osphranticum, we have measurements for individuals in different stages and of different sexes.

 ``` r
 sex_sample_sizes = ctmax_resids %>%